A modern house for St Marys Bay

-Located in St Marys Bay, this property enjoys spectacular views of the Harbour Bridge, and Westhaven Marina, appropriate for this family with its strong nautical links.
-The site is typical of this location at only 324m² with traditional timber villas and newer houses tightly arranged on small sites.
+This home enjoys spectacular views of the Harbour Bridge, and Westhaven Marina, appropriate for this family with its strong nautical links.
+The small site is typical of this location at only 324m², with traditional timber villas and newer houses tightly arranged on small sites.

 The brief was for a modern family home sympathetic in overall form to its historic context but with minimalist detailing to clearly articulate it as a new building.
 The restricted nature of the site meant that the accommodation had to be arranged over 3 floors.